labarilem/notes/notes/building-microservices/integration.md

 REpresentational State Transfer (REST) is an architectural style inspired by the Web.
 The most important concept is the one of resource, which can be requested in different representations.
 This favours decoupling between internal and external representations.

-There are many different styles of REST, compared in the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).
+There are many styles of REST, compared in the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).

 Usually REST is implemented over HTTP because HTTP provides parts of the REST specification, such as verbs.
 Also, there are lots of tools supporting REST with HTTP.